 Photography Jeff Kravitz via Getty Images

-Our favourite writers muse on their muses as we bring back the "My i-Con" essay series for the third year in a row.
-This article originally appeared on i-D US.
+Our favorite writers muse on their muses as we bring back the "My i-Con" essay series for the third year in a row.

 A couple of years ago, I was on an Internet date with a short, energetic man when conversation sort of ground to a halt.
 He had already told me about the work he did (branding), the type of bike he rode (a Kestrel), and the niece in his profile pictures.
 I had told him about the work I did (writing), the type of exercise I did (walking), and the reason I had only one profile picture (pride).
 He suggested we play a round of celebrity doppelgänger, a game I’d not heard of.